USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch11_ISAM.md

 REGION(S)       |NC, SC, GA
 ```

 Finally, the emissions streams labels are required as the third option in the control file.
 These are the labels set in the runscript for the base CMAQ simulation.
+Additionally, it is possible to specify 'PVO3' as an emissions stream name in order to track contribution to concentrations from upper layer injections due to potential vorticity calculations.
+This option also requires model compilation with the appropriate options to support these calculations.

 ```
 EMIS STREAM(S)  |PT_EGU, PT_NONEGU